 Hard work is not harmful to health unless there is also a lack of control.

-The most health-damaging jobs are those that expose workers to oppressive conditions that they would change if they had the power to do so, and jobs that saddle workers with great responsibilities while denying them the power to meet those responsibilities.
+The most health-damaging jobs are those that expose workers to oppressive conditions that they would change if they could, and jobs that saddle workers with great responsibilities while denying them the power to meet those responsibilities.

 People with little control over demanding jobs are more likely to be overweight and have high cholesterol regardless of age, amount of exercise, smoking habits and access to medical care.(19)